 Academic Standing and Academic Probation

-- In the event that the conditions in #1 are not met, the teacher candidate will be placed on probation and may not register for the next course in the professional education sequence until the grade point average has been raised to 2.75 for undergraduate students, and 3.0 for graduate students, or until a satisfactory grade has been earned in the required course.
+- In the event that the conditions in #1 are not met, the teacher candidate may be placed on probation and, at the discretion of the program director, may or may not be permitted to register for the next course in the professional education sequence until the grade point average has been raised to 3.0 for undergraduate students, and 3.0 for graduate students, or until a satisfactory grade has been earned in the required course.

 - At the discretion of the teacher education program director, teacher candidates on probation may be permitted to continue in the professional education sequence if they agree to take specific steps to remedy deficiencies in their prior coursework.
 Remediation will consist of retaking the content course, but, in the case of the pedagogy courses, may consist of additional academic work assigned by the program director in consultation with the instructor of the pedagogy course(s) in question.